-- In the DOS window, move to the home directory where you installed Greenstone.
-This is accomplished by something like:
+- In the DOS window or unix terminal, move to the home directory where you installed Greenstone.
+On Windows, this is accomplished by something like:

 to set up the ability to run Greenstone command-line programs.On a Linux or Mac machine, you would similarly open a terminal, change directory into your Greenstone installation's top-level folder and type:

 - Change directory into the folder containing the StoneD collection you built in the last exercise.

 - Run the following command to export the collection using the DSpace import/export format: